oracle-samples/oci-data-science-ai-samples/feature_store/tutorials/README.md

 ### [feature_store_creation_ingestion_with_jobs](feature_store_creation_ingestion_with_jobs/)

-Explore big data operations within a feature store using Spark magic commands.
+Explore feature store operations using ML Job.
 This notebook demonstrates leveraging the power of Spark for efficient data handling and analysis in a feature store environment, focusing on ML job integration.

 Tags: `feature store`, `ML jobs`, `Spark`